State-Dependent Lyapunov Analysis of Rank-1 Matrix Factorization: Proof of Theorem : Uniqueness of the quadratic state-dependent Lyapunov family

-rather than the ordinary zero set of the degenerate expression at $\delta=2$.
-Therefore the nonterminal family is unique on $(0,2)$, and its terminal set is uniquely determined by the nesting axiom.
-This proves the uniqueness of the quadratic state-dependent Lyapunov family under Axioms~\ref{cond:P_is_pd}--\ref{cond:symmetry}.
+Thus the local calculation determines the entire nonterminal quadratic family on the original admissible state space, and the terminal set is then uniquely determined by the nesting axiom.

 \begin{remark} The local Lagrange analysis above is not specific to the particular scalar loss $\risk_{\mathrm{sc}}(a,b)=\frac12(1-ab)^2$.
-Indeed, consider any $C^2$ two-variable objective of the form $\widetilde{\risk}(a,b)$ for which the set of minimizers coincides with that of scalar factorization,
+Indeed, it applies to any $C^2$ two-variable objective $\widetilde{\risk}(a,b)$ for which the scalar factorization minimizer manifold consists of its stationary points, i.e.,